Kmvucd/ci_cd_pipeline/README.md

 EC2-> instances-> select instance -> security --> security groups --> edit inbound rules --> add rule --> port is 8501 adn select local as 0.0.0.0/0 --> save rules

-Now again try to push code from local to git (git add . ,,, git push -u origin main)
+Now again try to push code from local to git (git add . ,,, git push -u origin main).
+As we have added all secrets in github, now if we go into actions->workflows, it will be running all the steps completely